symfony/symfony-docs/reference/constraints/NoSuspiciousCharacters.rst

     The ``NoSuspiciousCharacters`` constraint was introduced in Symfony 6.3.

-..

-    Because Unicode contains such a large number of characters and incorporates the varied writing systems of the world, incorrect usage can expose programs or systems to possible security attacks.

-    `Unicode® Technical Standard #39`_
+Validates that the given string does not contain characters used in spoofing security attacks, such as invisible characters such as zero-width spaces or characters that are visually similar.

-"symfony.com" and "ѕymfony.com" look similar, but the latter actually starts with a `cyrillic small letter dze`_.
-It could make a user think they'll navigate to Symfony's website, whereas it would be somewhere else.
+"symfony.com" and "ѕymfony.com" look similar, but their first letter is different (in the second string, the "s" is actually a `cyrillic small letter dze`_).
+This can make a user think they'll navigate to Symfony's website, whereas it would be somewhere else.

 This is a kind of `spoofing attack`_ (called "IDN homograph attack").
 It tries to identify something as something else to exploit the resulting confusion.
 This is why it is recommended to check user-submitted, public-facing identifiers for suspicious characters in order to prevent such attacks.

+Because Unicode contains such a large number of characters and incorporates the varied writing systems of the world, incorrect usage can expose programs or systems to possible security attacks.

-This constraint ensures strings or :phpclass:`Stringable`s do not include any suspicious characters.
+That's why this constraint ensures strings or :phpclass:`Stringable`s do not include any suspicious characters.
 As it leverages PHP's :phpclass:`Spoofchecker`, the intl extension must be enabled to use it.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`